JaredReando/pizza-pizza/README.md

     * Description
     * Copyright and license information

+- [x] Allow the user to choose toppings and size for the pizza they'd like to order.

+- [x] Create a pizza object constructor with properties for toppings and size.

+- [x] Create a prototype method for the cost of a pizza depending on the selections chosen.
+Use your own formula for this.

+- [x] Code meets standards from previous weeks.

-- [X] JavaScript business logic and user interface logic are separate.
+- [x] Constructors and prototypes are used successfully.

-- [X] Variable names are descriptive and use lower camel case (e.g. myVariableExample).

-- [X] Code is clean, well-refactored, and easy-to-read.
-This includes correct indentation, spacing, and including only necessary comments and debugging tools.

-- [X] All previous objectives have been met.

-- [X] Logic is broken down into "plain English" specs, listed in README.

-- [X] Project is in a presentable, portfolio-quality state.
+- [x] Application works as expected.

+- [x] Plain English specs are included in your README.

-- [X] Required functionality is in place by Friday deadline.
+- [x] Required functionality is in place by the 5:00pm Friday deadline.

+- [x] Project is in a polished, portfolio-quality state.

-- [X] Project demonstrates understanding of this week's concepts.
-If prompted, you are able to discuss your code with an instructor using correct terminology.
+- [x] Project demonstrates an understanding of this week's concepts.
+If prompted, you can discuss your code with an instructor using correct terminology.

-- [X] Application implements a loop and works as expected.

 ### License